ICS-2026-SG-004 · The Instagram Files · Saga IX

 The organizational logic is identical in both cases: once internal research documents harm, any remediation based on that research functions as an implicit acknowledgment of the harm.
 The acknowledgment creates liability exposure.
 The liability exposure exceeds the welfare benefit of the remediation in the organization's decision calculus — because the organization's decision calculus weights financial outcomes, and the liability cost of acknowledging harm exceeds the financial benefit of reducing it.
 The remediation is therefore foregone not because the organization does not know how to implement it, but because implementing it is structurally adverse to the organization's interests as defined by its incentive architecture.

 The TB series (Saga VII) documents this pattern in detail for the tobacco industry.
 The Instagram case extends the pattern to the attention economy.
 The specific products are different.
 The specific harms are different.
 The organizational logic — the incentive structure that converts internal welfare research into a liability problem rather than a design problem — is the same.
 The Foregone Remediation is not a coincidence.
-It is a structural feature of industries in which harm is produced by the same product features that generate revenue.
+It is a structural feature of industries in which harm arises from the same product features that generate revenue.

 The evidentiary significance of the Foregone Remediation is specific, and it is distinct from the significance of the internal research itself.